 Thank you for your interest in the Town of Frisco and the possibility of running for an elected official position.
-The attached information is provided to you as a potential candidate for the upcoming Town of Frisco Municipal Election to be held April 7, 2020.
-Frisco voters will elect three council members and the mayor at that time.
-The elected candidates will be sworn in and expected to participate in the April 28th Council meeting.
-Their four year terms will expire in April 2024.
+The attached information is provided to you as a potential candidate for the upcoming Town of Frisco Municipal Election to be held April 5, 2022.
+Frisco voters will elect three council members.
+The elected candidates will be sworn in and expected to participate in the April 26th Council meeting.
+Their four year terms will expire in April 2026.